sheyijojo/aws-bootcamp-cruddur-2023/journal/week2.md

 - Hard code it into docker compose file
 - We dont to set ```export HONEYCOMB_SERVICE_NAME="Cruddur``` directly, it is specific to a service.
-- set `OTEL_SERVICE_NAME: "${HONEYCOMB_SERVICE_NAME}"` in the docker-compose file in the service env with a service name `OTEL_SERVICE_NAME: "${backend-flask}"backend-flask`
+- set `OTEL_SERVICE_NAME: "${HONEYCOMB_SERVICE_NAME}"` in the docker-compose file in the service env with a service name
+- Entire project should have honeycombAPI key
+- Not as easy for the frontend, especially automatic instrumentations`OTEL_SERVICE_NAME: "${backend-flask}"backend-flask`

 ![otel](/_docs/assets/otelservice.jpg)

-- Entire project should have honeycombAPI key
-- Not as easy for the frontend, especially automatic instrumentations

 ##### OTEL - OPEN TELEMETRY